fantasyland101/boatdrone/README.md

 ```
 you may need to allow serial in raspi-config (sudo raspi-config) to get the usb-gps to work. gpsd aplications takes some (3-6 seconds) time to lanch!
 sudo apt install gpsd-clients to test out gpsd without python
+## what to do with this reposotary
 then install this github-reposotary.
-I recomend using wget. the backend folder is suposed to be install on the rassberry pi and the rest on the client computer.
+I recomend using wget for this.
+The boatdrone/backend is suposed to be install on the server (rassberry pi)

+and the rest is suposed to be on the client.

-# Installation
+# running / setup
 run the 2 webbsocketservers in boatdrone/backend on rasspberry pi (python3 [filepath]).
 These websocketservers **have no security whatsoever** therefore only comunicate with these servers on trusted networks.
+Encapsulate the trafic in some safe way if you are sending it through unsafe networks (like the internet) I use ssh tunneling for this but some sort of vpn solution should also work.

 My network setup:
 ```